Bellum Siculum: Context

 Sextus' father, Pompey, had been an enemy of Julius Caesar for many years, and this enmity finally boiled over in 49 BC with the beginning of Caesar's Civil War.
 Pompey was executed in 48 BC by the Egyptians, but Sextus and his brother, Gnaeus Pompeius, continued fighting until 45 BC, when it was clear that Caesar was the victor.
-After Munda, Sextus' brother was hunted down and died fighting, but Sextus himself escaped to Sicily but kept a low profile for a while.
+After Munda, Sextus' brother was hunted down and died fighting, but Sextus himself escaped to Sicily and kept a low profile for a while.

 When Julius Caesar was assassinated on 15 March 44 BC, Sextus' name was placed on a proscription list formed by Lepidus, Mark Antony, and Octavian, the members of the Second Triumvirate.
-The list was designed not only to fill the treasury, but to help in the Second Triumvirate's war against Brutus and Cassius, and listed all of Caesar's other enemies and their relatives.
+Those whose names were placed on the list were targeted for death and the confiscation of their property.
+The proscription was designed not only to fill the treasury, but to help in the Second Triumvirate's war against Brutus and Cassius, and listed all of Caesar's other enemies and their relatives.

 Early victories

 Upon finding his name upon this list, Sextus decided to pick up where his father had left off.
 He selected Sicily as his base, capturing several cities, including Tyndaris, Mylae, and the provincial capital, Messina.
 Other cities, such as Syracuse, gave in to Sextus' revolt and joined his forces.
 Sextus soon became a serious force in the civil war following Caesar's death.
 He amassed a formidable army and a large fleet of warships.
 Many slaves and friends of his father as well as remnants of the Optimate faction joined his cause, hoping to preserve the Roman Republic, which was quickly turning into an autocratic empire.
 The multitudes of slaves joining Sextus often came from the villas of patricians, and this desertion hurt the Romans so much that the Vestal Virgins prayed for it to stop.

-With his large fleet of ships manned by Sicilian marines and commanded by capable admirals such as Menas, Menecrates and Demochares, Sextus stopped all shipments (especially that of grain) to Rome, and blockaded Italy so as to disable trade with other nations by sea.
+With his large fleet of ships manned by Sicilian marines and commanded by capable admirals such as Menas, Menecrates and Demochares, Sextus stopped all shipments (especially those of grain) to Rome, and blockaded Italy so as to disable trade with other nations by sea.
 This blockade was severely crippling to the Roman army as well as to the Italian Peninsula.
 Finally, as the Roman people were rioting, the members of the Triumvirate decided to recognize Sextus as the ruler of Sardinia, Corsica, and Sicily as long as he agreed to end the blockade and begin sending shipments of grain again.
 Sextus agreed, and also agreed to stop accepting fugitive slaves to his cause.
 This treaty was called the Pact of Misenum after Misenum where it was negotiated.